swiftlang/swift-package-registry-compatibility-test-suite/Sources/PackageRegistryCompatibilityTestSuite/README.md

 - `unknownPackageReleases`: An array of "package release" JSON objects for package releases that do not exist in the registry.
 In other words, the server is expected to return HTTP status code `404` for these.
 - `contentLengthHeaderIsSet`: If `true`, the `Content-Length` HTTP response header must be set.
 - `contentDispositionHeaderIsSet`: If `true`, the `Content-Disposition` HTTP response header must be set.

-- `linkHeaderHasAlternateRelations`: If `true`, the registry should include `alternate` relation(s) in the `Link` HTTP response header when fetching the unqualified manifest (i.e., `Package.swift`) and if the release has version-specific manifests.
+The registry must include `alternate` relation(s) in the `Link` HTTP response header when fetching the unqualified manifest (i.e., `Package.swift`) and if the release has version-specific manifests.

 ###### Sample configuration